uidaholib/oral-history-collections-template/semantic-list.md

 - Pioneer Club
 - Psychiana
 - Odd Fellows Hall
-- QAE Club (}And we had our well our special friends that we had parties in our homes you know I remember I belonged to a club and it I don't know there must have been 20 or 25 of us boys and girls and we called it the QAE Club and that meant quit at 11.")
+- QAE Club ("And we had our well our special friends that we had parties in our homes you know I remember I belonged to a club and it I don't know there must have been 20 or 25 of us boys and girls and we called it the QAE Club and that meant quit at 11.")
 - Rebekah Lodge
 - Runt Club Skating Party
 - Soroptimist Club